 Taichung City is known as Taiwan’s resourceful, industrious heart (claim to fame: Giant bicycles and boba/bubble tea).
 Its artistic side, however, will surprise you.

-Taichung may not be as vibrant as capital city Taipei, but while visiting design hotspots and other inner Taichung attractions over just 24 hours, I sensed an undercurrent of sophistication that I’m sure fellow creatives will appreciate.
+Taichung may not be as vibrant as capital city Taipei, but while visiting design hotspots and other Taichung attractions across two days, I sensed an undercurrent of sophistication that I’m sure fellow creatives will appreciate.
 Here are some hip places to visit in Taichung, plus things to do in Taichung if you’d like to explore its art and design scene.

 From the outside, the National Taichung Theater (臺中國家歌劇院) appears to be a simple concrete-and-glass building.
 Mr Li, my guide for the NTT guided tour, quickly fixed that first impression by declaring: “The National Taichung Theater has been labeled one of the most challenging structures to be built in our time.”
 It certainly doesn’t look like something that took 11 years to build – until you step inside.